Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }
 ```

 The `BN254CertificateVerifier` requires merkle proofs of nonSigning operators.
-When an operator is proven against an `operatorInfoTreeRoot` for the first time, it will be stored in the `operatorInfos` mapping so it doesn’t need to be proven for future `referenceTimestamps`.
+When an operator is proven against an `operatorInfoTreeRoot` for the first time, it will be stored in the `operatorInfos` mapping so it doesn't need to be proven for future `referenceTimestamps`.
 This results in the stake table of all proven operators being cached over time for a given `operatorSet's` table.
 Once cached, future `certificates` do not need to pass in a proof for the `nonSigner`.

 ```mermaid
 flowchart TB